⚠︎ Every campaign must link to a business unit or attribution breaks. Jobs booked from an unlinked campaign will not appear in marketing ROI reports.

 c.
 Go to Settings > Marketing Pro > Marketing and configure your Text Message Opt-In settings.

 d.
 Begin generating opt-in requests for marketing text messages.
-You can send opt-in requests from the customer record, add opt-in links to your email templates and website, and add an opt-in form to your website.
+You can send opt-in requests from the Customer Record, add opt-in links to your email templates and website, and add an opt-in form to your website.

 a.
 Train CSRs to ask during calls: Can we send you text reminders about your upcoming service?